amanrai31/JavaScript/10others/README2.md

 JS technically hoist every declarations, but in case of let & const the block of code is aware of declarations but still it can not use until it is literally declared.

+Function are also hoisted but not the arrow function.

 -----

 ### strict mode  => "use strict";